dsyer/kubernetes-intro/README.md

 ## Pre-requisites

+You need Docker.
 If you can install [Nix](https://nixos.org/nix/) then do that and then just `nix-shell` on your command line to install all dependencies except Docker.
 If you can't do that, you will need to install them manually.
 Here's what it installs:

+* `jdk11`
+* `apacheHttpd` just to get the `ab` utility for load generation
 * `kind` (you might not need that if you can get hold of a Kubernetes cluster some other way)
 * `kubectl`
 * `kustomize`
 * `skaffold`

-There is a `kind-setup.sh` script that you might feel like using to set up a Kubernetes cluster and a Docker registry.
-And maybe an IDE would come in handy, but not mandatory (the `nix-shell` install VSCode and adds some useful extensions).
+There is also `kind-setup.sh` script that you might feel like using to set up a Kubernetes cluster and a Docker registry (`nix-shell` will run it automatically).
+Maybe an IDE would come in handy, but not mandatory (`nix-shell` installs VSCode and adds some useful extensions).

 ## Getting Started